valexiev/rental-library-dapp/README.md

-# dapp-metamask-demo
+# Rental Library

-> Demo dapp with Ethereum smart contract and using MetaMask
+This is a decentralized market where book owner can lend their books to borrowers.

+There are arbitrators who can solve issues between parties.

-## Build Setup
+## App Build Setup

 ``` bash
 # install dependencies